Skip to content

 Is brown noise better than white noise for sleep?

 Brown noise can feel more comfortable than white noise because its energy is concentrated in the lower frequencies, producing a deeper, warmer rumble with almost no high-frequency hiss.
 Many people find it easier to fall asleep to.
 However, brown noise has very little peer-reviewed sleep research compared to white noise, and its masking effectiveness is lower for high-frequency sounds.
 If comfort is your priority, brown noise is worth trying.
 If masking effectiveness is your priority, white noise has more evidence.
+For a full side-by-side analysis, see the brown noise vs white noise comparison.

 What noise color is best for light sleepers?